-If any EPO Plus Network Provider waives any obligation to pay amounts not covered by the Plan (e.g., Coinsurance or Copayments up to 100% of the allowed amount), the EPO Plus Plan will not pay ANY Benefit for any related Covered Service from that Provider.
-See Exclusions, page 50, #5.
-The Plan's claims administrator, HealthComp, has the authority to audit any such Provider who bills the Plan and to require evidence that Coinsurance and Copayments have been paid by the Covered Person.
-HealthComp may audit the Provider before paying claims for the Covered Services related to such Coinsurance or Copayment amounts and not pay the Provider until the Provider can demonstrate that such amounts have been received.
-HealthComp may audit the Provider after payment and require reimbursement from the provider or offset future payments to any provider who does not collect Copayments or Coinsurance.
+A Non-Network Provider may agree to reduce billed charges to the UCR allowed amount as determined by the Plan's claims administrator, HealthComp.
+If, however, any Network or Non-Network Provider waives any obligation to pay amounts not covered by the Plan (e.g., Coinsurance or Copayments up to 100% of the allowed amount), the Plan will not pay ANY Benefit for any related Covered Service from that provider.
+See Exclusions, page 60, #5.
+The Plan's claims administrator, HealthComp, has the authority to audit any provider who bills the Plan and to require evidence that Coinsurance and Copayments have been paid by Covered Person.
+HealthComp may audit provider before paying claims for the Covered Services related to such Coinsurance or Copayment amounts and not pay provider until provider can demonstrate that such amounts have been received.
+HealthComp may audit provider after payment and require reimbursement from provider or offset future payments to provider who does not collect Copayments or Coinsurance.